handsongisubizo/DFT-Simulations-of-Molecular-Structure-Solvation-and-Reaction-Pathways-ORCA-/hoh-bond-angle-study/README.md

 - **System**: Single H₂O molecule
 - **Software**: ORCA for quantum chemistry; Python (Google Colab) for analysis
 - **Procedure**:
-  - Begin from the optimized geometry of H₂O (equilibrium H–O–H angle ≈ 104.5°)
+  - Begin from the optimized geometry of H₂O (equilibrium H–O–H angle ≈ 105.2°)
-  - Fix O–H bond lengths and vary the **H–O–H bond angle** from 80° to 130° in 1° steps
+  - Fix O–H bond lengths and vary the **H–O–H bond angle** from 60° to 180° in 0.1° steps
   - Perform **single-point energy calculations** at each angle
-  - Visualize and fit the energy curve using Python to extract the **angle force constant**
+  - Visualize and fit the energy curve using python.

 ---